 - Created a high-impact, low-bandwidth technology intervention that is available in seven languages

-- The program’s user satisfaction rate is 96 percent (as of September 2015).
+- The program had a 48 percent course completion rate, and the user satisfaction rate was 96 percent (as of September 2015).